My Ex’s Mom Sent Me a Red Gown for His Wedding – I Nearly Fainted When I Saw Why

 Source: Original

 Outside, the air was heavy.
-Sarah stopped, turning to face me.
+Florence stopped, turning to face me.
 "You didn't just wear Faith's dress.
 You brought her back to me for a moment.
 And you remind me who I still am."

 For the first time since James' betrayal, I felt more than loss; I felt seen.